shintotm/dermatology-classification/README.md

-# dermatology-classification
+# Deramatology Classification
-classification of skin cancer with deep neural networks
+Classification of skin cancer with deep neural networks